If you’re looking for the best cat litter for kittens training to use the box (or wondering if they even need special litter), I’ve got your back!

 Recommendation

-Yesterday’s News gets my vote for the best cat litter for kittens training to use the box for so many reasons.
+Yesterday’s news gets my vote for the best cat litter for kittens training to use the box for so many reasons.

-I love that it’s gentle, eco-friendly AND budget-friendly.
+I love that it’s gentle, eco-friendly, and budget-friendly.
 It’s hard to find a litter that checks all of those boxes.

-2. ökocat Natural Paper Cat Litter Review
+2. ökocat Non-Clumping Cat Litter

-As I mentioned when we were talking about non-tracking cat litter, okocat doesn’t have the best reviews on Amazon, which I really don’t get.
+As I mentioned when we were talking about non-tracking cat litter, Okocat doesn’t have the best reviews on Amazon, which I really don’t get.

-I mean, it’s not my #1 favorite or anything, but I liked it enough to spend a lot of time searching for it in stores near me (I finally found it last week).
+I’ve used it and liked it quite a bit.
+I mean, it’s not my #1 favorite or anything, but I liked it enough to spend a lot of time searching for it in stores near me.

 Also, while it may not be in my top 10 picks for the best overall litter ever, it’s definitely in the top 10 for the best kitten litter.

-Features & Pros
+Features And Pros

-• Price per pound: about $1
+• Price per pound: about $1.

 • Made from soft, gentle paper pellets

-• Very close to being dust-free
+• Very close to being dust-free.

 • Flushable and biodegradable.